janikvonrotz/taskfile.build/README.md

 git clone git@github.com:janikvonrotz/taskfile.build.git
 ```

-In your task file you can import these functions from the tasfile library.
+In your task file you can import these functions from the taskfile library.

 ### commit-with-llm